Mahmuod1/PassportEye/docs/checks.rst

 .. _checks:
-How PasswordEye works
+How PassportEye works
 =====================

-PasswordEye uses a number of heuristics, algorithms and sanity checks to decrease the It's designed to thwart the technological methods of identity spoofing, as well as prevent inevitable human error while submitting the documents.
+PassportEye uses a number of heuristics, algorithms and sanity checks to decrease the It's designed to thwart the technological methods of identity spoofing, as well as prevent inevitable human error while submitting the documents.

-To improve the system performance, decrease the server load and increase responsiveness of services, the platform using PasswordEye can request it to perform or not to perform certain checks, depending on the necessary security level and desired system resource consumption.
+To improve the system performance, decrease the server load and increase responsiveness of services, the platform using PassportEye can request it to perform or not to perform certain checks, depending on the necessary security level and desired system resource consumption.

 .. toctree::